Azure/RealtimeRDeployment/README.md

 ## Setup

-First, you must set your credentials so that R can talk to Azure.
-Edit the file [`creds.json`](creds.json) so that it contains your Azure tenant ID.
+Edit the file [`resource_specs.R`](resource_specs.R) to contain the following:

-Next, edit the file [`resource_specs.R`](resource_specs.R) to contain the following:
+- Your Azure Active Directory tenant.
+This can be either your directory name or a GUID.

-- Your subscription ID
+- Your subscription ID.
 - The name of the resource group that will hold the resources created.
 The resource group will be created if it does not already exist.
-- The location of the resource group; for a list of regions where AKS is available, see [this page](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas#region-availability)
+- The location of the resource group; for a list of regions where AKS is available, see [this page](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas#region-availability).
-- The names for the ACR and AKS resources to be created
+- The names for the ACR and AKS resources to be created.
 - The number of nodes for the AKS cluster.

 ## Deployment steps